TRY OUR FREE APP

 The result of this mix of narrative perspectives is a layered, disturbing tale that makes a lasting impact.
 Details provided in each chapter are limited to what the narrator(s) choose to share, so the reader must piece together their own understanding of the events that slowly unfold throughout the course of Emezi’s novel.

-So, should you use this POV?
+Should you use fourth person POV?

 With thousands of new stories being published each year in the first and third person perspective, using the fourth person POV could help make your book stand out from the crowd — as long as it’s fitting to your genre and subject.

-If you’re still keen on trying it out, here are a couple of tips to keep in mind:
+If you’re keen on trying it out, here are a couple of tips to keep in mind:

-Work your way up
+1. Work your way up

 Make it a goal to complete an entire short story first before tackling something as long as a novel — you can look up different prompts and writing exercises for guidance.
 The fourth person POV is often used in science fiction and literary fiction, so we suggest writing in one of these genres first as a testing ground.